rakify/nestjs-mysql-starter/README.md

 ## seed

-before starting seeding procedure make sure your migration run is successful and project is built, then run this script:
+before starting seeding procedure make sure your project is built, then register an account for yourself, get the hashed password, go to user schema and update

+    @Factory(
+    '$2b$10$/3sioxoWNCCo3g/efr.cXuuXNvUWcPJM/PoBmKNVcHTaXtvgASF7C', // You have to make change here )

+this is going to be default password for all seed users. finally run this script:

 `npm run seed`

-All seed users has a default password that is : **1234**

 ## drop schema